dense-analysis/denseanalysis-org/content/about/contact.md

 For media inquiries, please contact us at media@denseanalysis.org.
 We are available for interviews, quotes, and other media requests related to our research and publications.

-## Stay Connected

-To stay updated on our latest research and publications, you can follow us in the Fediverse.

-* Andrew Wray - President & Treasurer -- [@andrew@social.denseanalysis.org](https://social.denseanalysis.org/@andrew)